Markerless Augmented Reality Registration for Surgical Guidance: A Multi-Anatomy Clinical Accuracy Study: Experiments and Results

 We show the distribution of data in \cref{fig5}.
 We further compared categories using a two-sample permutation test on the difference in medians (balanced subsample \emph{n}=600 per category).
 Only feet vs. leg showed a statistically significant difference (\(\Delta\)median \(\approx 1.1\) mm, \(\,p<0.001\)).
 These results indicate that lower‑leg registration is modestly less accurate than feet.
+On average, the registration (including ROI selection) was completed in 5.4 seconds (SD 2.8 s) per trial.
+Decomposing the error into patient-aligned axes (Right–Left, Anterior–Posterior, Superior–Inferior) revealed slight anisotropy: for laterally viewed targets (e.g., the lower leg), the lateral component of error tended to be around 1 mm larger than the vertical component, suggesting that viewing angle can influence error distribution.